Southern Cascades | Mount Rainier Area

 Current Structure Built: 1934

 Date Visited: 7/22/17

-Mount Fremont has incredible views of Mount Rainier’s Willis Wall and Emmons Glacier and its relatively easy approach from Sunrise makes it a destination for just about anyone.
-Fremont and the surrounding area can be very busy, so consider a sunrise or sunset hike to avoid the crowds.
+At 7,181′, the Mount Fremont Lookout is the highest of four fire lookouts inside Mount Rainier National Park and boasts incredible views of Mount Rainier’s Willis Wall and Emmons Glacier.
+Its relatively easy approach from Sunrise makes it a destination for just about anyone.

 Photos from a 2017 visit where I was treated to the most spectacular sunset cloud display I’ve ever seen in my 20+ years in Washington!

 At 7,181′, the Mount Fremont lookout is the highest of Mount Rainier National Park’s 4 remaining lookouts.
 Built in 1934 with assistance from the Emergency Conservation Works Association (ECW), it follows the standard design of the National Park Service Branch of Plans and Designs.
 The ECW was responsible for much of the trail blazing to the lookout sites as well as transporting building materials.